mlundine/Pockmark_Detection/README.md

 3. Convert the yolo and pix2pix outputs into shapefiles.
 4. Convert the bathy grid and yolo/pix2pix shapefiles into kmls.

-Timed elapsed for entire script (tiling, conversion, model runs, gis file construction) on Passamaquoddy Bay:
+Timed elapsed for entire script (tiling, conversion, model runs, gis file construction) on Passamaquoddy Bay: ~45 minutes

+# Troubleshooting Errors

+Make sure all requirements are downloaded to the correct environments.
+Sometimes libaries need to be downloaded manually.

+Make sure the input grid is a single band geotiff containing bathymetry values.
+Also make sure the grid contains pockmarks.

+Make sure you are using a Windows10 machine with NVIDIA graphics card.
+This code will not work with a Mac.